-While I was reading this I cried a lot.
-I also laughed at that second line there.
-“Works as well as a political organization,” great comparison.
-He was also really right about most of the stuff he said about things between us.
+While I was reading this I cried.
+He was really right about most of the stuff he said about things between us.
 We were best friends, and we fought for each other.
-Both of us while we knew each other were surrounded by people that tore us down, and tried to tear our relationship apart.
+Both of us while we knew each other were surrounded by people that tore us down and tried to tear our relationship apart.
 I am proud to say those people were never the reason for our relationship coming to a close, at least not on my end… I think they may have affected him in a way I didn’t understand at the time.
-Our breakup was comical since it was the last of many, breakups and getting back togethers, but the after shock didn’t set in till later when his brother died.
-I had already been in contact with his mother a lot since he was suicidal and she was on my speed dial, but when she talked to me about the death, she told me things I would never be able to tell him.

 A year later, he and I had still been talking off and on, but never as fervently as we had that summer.